Finding Your Way: For Women Who Have Lost Husbands or Partners

 Terry Sherman

 Terry joined the Alliance of Hope forum in 2014 after losing her beloved husband to suicide.
 Widowed at 51, she has found comfort and purpose in supporting other survivors.
 She has served as a Senior Forum Moderator, Forum Stewards Program Manager, and Widows Support Groups Facilitator for the last five years.
-Terry is a Master Gardener who volunteers with her local fire department and bird rescue.
+Terry is a Master Gardener who volunteers with her local fire department and a bird rescue organization.

 Kristina Haddad

 Kristina Haddad lost her husband, Brett, in August 2021.
-In the days following his death, she found AOH, which quickly became a lifeline.
+In the days following his death, she found AOH, which quickly became a lifeline for her.
 She has participated in multiple widows’ support groups, utilized AOH counseling services, and served as a forum Steward for the last two years.
 Kristina created a nonprofit to honor her husband’s legacy (Brett’s Bass Fund).
 She lives in Portland, Oregon, with her two dogs, Ernie and Lulu.

 How to Join